EmbeddedLinuxGuy/alpine/README.md

 Alpine
 ======

-A document formatting system by Jesse Zbikowski

 v 0.2, 19 Sep 2012

-This program takes a plain text file along with accompanying images or tables, and generates a ready-to-print PDF booklet.
+Alpine takes a plain text file as input, such as UTF-8 ebooks from Gutenberg, plus accompanying images or tables, and generates a ready-to-print PDF booklet (4-up US Letter size, 4 1/4" x 5 1/2").
+It uses PDFLaTeX for typesetting, and PDF::Reuse for N-up bookletizing.
 Currently supported texts are:

 * Individual books (e.g. the Book of Daniel) from the King James Bible (via Gutenberg.org)

+* Individual stories from "The Book of Wonder" by Dunsany (via Gutenberg.org)

 * Chapters from Dostoevsky's "Demons" (via Gutenberg.org)

-* Books from "The Book of Wonder" by Dunsany (via Gutenberg.org)

 * Chapters from "Dictatorship vs. Democracy" by Trotsky (via Gutenberg.org)